 Although it seems extravagant, Chicken Cordon Bleu is nothing more than simple ingredients transformed.
 One of my son’s absolute favorites, it never fails to bring him to the table (or home) when it’s on the menu.
-Best if prepared ahead a bit so the chicken can “seal” itself, the shortcut methods make this a very doable dish.
+Best if prepared ahead a bit so the chicken can “seal” itself, and then rested so the crumbs adhere well, breaking this recipe into stages makes this a very doable dish.
+The photo, below, is pan-fried.
+Deep frying and baking both give their own unique looking crust.

 Now if you’ve read through my blog, you’ll know I struggle sometimes to put healthy dishes on the table my family will like – and then *bam* I come up with something like this?
 I dunno, it sometimes seems a bit like a cop-out, I’ll admit, but here’s my thought process: